3. Admissions entry criteria

 of the condition of an offer or to successfully complete a course

-of English language study at the University before you begin your
+of English language study at the University before beginning their

 3.2.14 All applicants